 Learn about this type of nursing career and the qualifications for it from the New York State Department of Labor.

-Certified nurse-midwives have helped to improve outcomes for new mothers and their children as primary-care providers during pregnancy and delivery.
+Certified nurse-midwives improve outcomes for new mothers and their children as primary-care providers during pregnancy and delivery.

 Public health nurses share their perspectives and experiences working within this field.
 Public health nurses may work within school systems or in senior centers, for example.

 The Oklahoma Board of Nursing provides an overview of common nursing education programs, including a bachelor’s degree, associate degree, and practical nursing programs.

 Explore the field of registered nursing, learning about typical job opportunities, responsibilities, and potential wages, as outlined by the state of Alaska.